Undivided Resources

 Who is eligible for IHSS?

 Children with disabilities may be eligible for IHSS to the extent that their disability-related care needs exceed those of a typically developing child of the same age.
-See this article for more information on the eligibility criteria and how many hours your child might receive if eligible.
+(Note: it's a myth that children under age 5 can't qualify for IHSS!)
+See this article for more information on the eligibility criteria and how many hours of services your child might receive if eligible.

 Where are IHSS services provided?